jhonsen/SimilarScientists/README.md

 > **Problem Statement:**
 >
-> - What should a data scientist's LinkedIn summary look like?
+> - What should a scientist's LinkedIn summary look like?